<?xml version="1.0" encoding="UTF-8"?>

 <guid isPermaLink="false">http://wildmuse.net/?p=643</guid>

-<content:encoded><![CDATA[<p><a href="http://www.flickr.com/photos/wildmuse/4687451972/" title="goxwa detail 2 by Aria Nadii, on Flickr"><img class="center" src="http://farm5.static.flickr.com/4053/4687451972_1ff988b767.jpg" width="500" height="377" alt="goxwa detail 2" /></a></p>
+<content:encoded><![CDATA[<p style="text-align: center;"><a title="goxwa detail 2 by Aria Nadii, on Flickr" href="http://www.flickr.com/photos/wildmuse/4687451972/"><img class="center aligncenter" alt="goxwa detail 2" src="http://farm5.static.flickr.com/4053/4687451972_1ff988b767.jpg" width="500" height="377" /></a></p>

-<p>I did not rest on my birthday after all but I did take a much needed break from renovations and moving.
-I wore myself out walking across Boston from one end to the other and back again and was rewarded with inspirations aplenty. <a href="http://cpmcdill.com">C.P.
+<p><a href="http://cpmcdill.com">C.P.
 McDill</a> and I made a rare visit to the city for gallery hopping and window shopping.
-We strolled from the Commons through the Public Garden and down the full length of Newbury Street, stopping to admire the hand carved cabinets of <a href="http://www.gallerynaga.com/artists/goldberg/goldberg.html">Jenna Goldberg</a> and the incomparable paintings of <a href="http://www.axelle.com/GOXWA/Goxwa%20Bio.htm">Goxwa</a> at <a href="http://www.axelle.com/">Axelle</a>.
+We strolled from the Commons through the Public Garden and down the full length of Newbury Street, stopping to admire the hand carved cabinets of <a href="http://www.gallerynaga.com/artists/goldberg/goldberg.html">Jenna Goldberg</a> and the incomparable paintings of Goxwa at <a href="http://www.axelle.com/">Axelle</a>.
 We wandered through the exhaustive maze of allotments at Fenway Victory Gardens working up an appetite for the amazing Thai cuisine we had for dinner.
 We ended the evening by winding up the main street, returning to the Commons in time for sunset on the pond and a carousel ride.
 It was a perfectly lovely day capped off by reading many generous blessings and good wishes for which I am thankful.</p>

 <p>Photographs, of course, do not do Goxwa&#8217;s work justice.
 There is so much light in these paintings.
 I recommend that anyone near Boston visit her solo show at Axelle Gallery on Newbury Street.
 These are just details taken with a digital.
-The full compositions have more impact. </p>
+The full compositions have more impact.</p>

-<p><a href="http://www.flickr.com/photos/wildmuse/4687452006/" title="goxwa detail 1 by Aria Nadii, on Flickr"><img class="center" src="http://farm5.static.flickr.com/4002/4687452006_4c1d040fa6.jpg" width="377" height="500" alt="goxwa detail 1" /></a></p>
+<p style="text-align: center;"><a title="goxwa detail 1 by Aria Nadii, on Flickr" href="http://www.flickr.com/photos/wildmuse/4687452006/"><img class="center aligncenter" alt="goxwa detail 1" src="http://farm5.static.flickr.com/4002/4687452006_4c1d040fa6.jpg" width="377" height="500" /></a></p>

-<p><a href="http://www.flickr.com/photos/wildmuse/4686818023/" title="into the maze by Aria Nadii, on Flickr"><img class="center" src="http://farm5.static.flickr.com/4012/4686818023_b3c346e2bb.jpg" width="377" height="500" alt="into the maze" /></a></p>
+<p style="text-align: center;"><a title="into the maze by Aria Nadii, on Flickr" href="http://www.flickr.com/photos/wildmuse/4686818023/"><img class="center aligncenter" alt="into the maze" src="http://farm5.static.flickr.com/4012/4686818023_b3c346e2bb.jpg" width="377" height="500" /></a></p>

-<p><a href="http://www.flickr.com/photos/wildmuse/4686817969/" title="cobblestones by Aria Nadii, on Flickr"><img class="center" src="http://farm5.static.flickr.com/4025/4686817969_ba948f3b86.jpg" width="411" height="500" alt="cobblestones" /></a></p>
+<p style="text-align: center;"><a title="cobblestones by Aria Nadii, on Flickr" href="http://www.flickr.com/photos/wildmuse/4686817969/"><img class="center aligncenter" alt="cobblestones" src="http://farm5.static.flickr.com/4025/4686817969_ba948f3b86.jpg" width="411" height="500" /></a></p>

-<p><a href="http://www.flickr.com/photos/wildmuse/4686818333/" title="an elegant gate by Aria Nadii, on Flickr"><img class="center" src="http://farm5.static.flickr.com/4022/4686818333_96d37ce463.jpg" width="377" height="500" alt="an elegant gate" /></a></p>
+<p style="text-align: center;"><a title="an elegant gate by Aria Nadii, on Flickr" href="http://www.flickr.com/photos/wildmuse/4686818333/"><img class="center aligncenter" alt="an elegant gate" src="http://farm5.static.flickr.com/4022/4686818333_96d37ce463.jpg" width="377" height="500" /></a></p>

-<p><a href="http://www.flickr.com/photos/wildmuse/4686802619/" title="wire cage by Aria Nadii, on Flickr"><img class="center" src="http://farm5.static.flickr.com/4064/4686802619_854986aa75.jpg" width="500" height="446" alt="wire cage" /></a></p>
+<p style="text-align: center;"><a title="wire cage by Aria Nadii, on Flickr" href="http://www.flickr.com/photos/wildmuse/4686802619/"><img class="center aligncenter" alt="wire cage" src="http://farm5.static.flickr.com/4064/4686802619_854986aa75.jpg" width="500" height="446" /></a></p>

-<p><a href="http://www.flickr.com/photos/wildmuse/4687452410/" title="cactus flowers by Aria Nadii, on Flickr"><img class="center" src="http://farm2.static.flickr.com/1267/4687452410_49d730a35b.jpg" width="500" height="405" alt="cactus flowers" /></a></p>
+<p style="text-align: center;"><a title="cactus flowers by Aria Nadii, on Flickr" href="http://www.flickr.com/photos/wildmuse/4687452410/"><img class="center aligncenter" alt="cactus flowers" src="http://farm2.static.flickr.com/1267/4687452410_49d730a35b.jpg" width="500" height="405" /></a></p>

-<p><a href="http://www.flickr.com/photos/wildmuse/4686832555/" title="Untitled by Aria Nadii, on Flickr"><img class="center" src="http://farm5.static.flickr.com/4042/4686832555_12a329a5d5.jpg" width="500" height="406" alt="" /></a></p>
+<p style="text-align: center;"><a title="Untitled by Aria Nadii, on Flickr" href="http://www.flickr.com/photos/wildmuse/4686832555/"><img class="center aligncenter" alt="" src="http://farm5.static.flickr.com/4042/4686832555_12a329a5d5.jpg" width="500" height="406" /></a></p>

-<p><a href="http://www.flickr.com/photos/wildmuse/4686864321/" title="sleeping on the job by Aria Nadii, on Flickr"><img class="center" src="http://farm5.static.flickr.com/4031/4686864321_7f7996ac81.jpg" width="500" height="459" alt="sleeping on the job" /></a></p>
+<p style="text-align: center;"><a title="sleeping on the job by Aria Nadii, on Flickr" href="http://www.flickr.com/photos/wildmuse/4686864321/"><img class="center aligncenter" alt="sleeping on the job" src="http://farm5.static.flickr.com/4031/4686864321_7f7996ac81.jpg" width="500" height="459" /></a></p>

-<p><a href="http://www.flickr.com/photos/wildmuse/4686832765/" title="side path with roses by Aria Nadii, on Flickr"><img class="center" src="http://farm5.static.flickr.com/4025/4686832765_dca6bd6e1d.jpg" width="348" height="500" alt="side path with roses" /></a></p>
+<p style="text-align: center;"><a title="side path with roses by Aria Nadii, on Flickr" href="http://www.flickr.com/photos/wildmuse/4686832765/"><img class="center aligncenter" alt="side path with roses" src="http://farm5.static.flickr.com/4025/4686832765_dca6bd6e1d.jpg" width="348" height="500" /></a></p>

-<p><a href="http://www.flickr.com/photos/wildmuse/4687467070/" title="wired and thorned by Aria Nadii, on Flickr"><img class="center" src="http://farm5.static.flickr.com/4059/4687467070_39dda5036d.jpg" width="415" height="500" alt="wired and thorned" /></a></p>
+<p style="text-align: center;"><a title="wired and thorned by Aria Nadii, on Flickr" href="http://www.flickr.com/photos/wildmuse/4687467070/"><img class="center aligncenter" alt="wired and thorned" src="http://farm5.static.flickr.com/4059/4687467070_39dda5036d.jpg" width="415" height="500" /></a></p>

-<p><a href="http://www.flickr.com/photos/wildmuse/4687467130/" title="practical poetry by Aria Nadii, on Flickr"><img class="center" src="http://farm5.static.flickr.com/4025/4687467130_a0327ee380.jpg" width="500" height="377" alt="practical poetry" /></a></p>
+<p style="text-align: center;"><a title="practical poetry by Aria Nadii, on Flickr" href="http://www.flickr.com/photos/wildmuse/4687467130/"><img class="center aligncenter" alt="practical poetry" src="http://farm5.static.flickr.com/4025/4687467130_a0327ee380.jpg" width="500" height="377" /></a></p>

 <p><span id="more-643"></span></p>

-<p><a href="http://www.flickr.com/photos/wildmuse/4686864241/" title="hand painted by Aria Nadii, on Flickr"><img class="center" src="http://farm5.static.flickr.com/4012/4686864241_1b9e3f5ef0.jpg" width="490" height="500" alt="hand painted" /></a></p>
+<p style="text-align: center;"><a title="hand painted by Aria Nadii, on Flickr" href="http://www.flickr.com/photos/wildmuse/4686864241/"><img class="center aligncenter" alt="hand painted" src="http://farm5.static.flickr.com/4012/4686864241_1b9e3f5ef0.jpg" width="490" height="500" /></a></p>

-<p>These are much more expensive birdhouses in a shop display on the main street.
-Tin roofs!
-I like these but I prefer the scrappy DIY version. </p>
+<p>These are much more expensive birdhouses in a shop display on the main street. !
+I like these but I prefer the scrappy DIY version.</p>

-<p><a href="http://www.flickr.com/photos/wildmuse/4687467380/" title="shop display by Aria Nadii, on Flickr"><img class="center" src="http://farm5.static.flickr.com/4041/4687467380_62c1b324f3.jpg" width="500" height="467" alt="shop display" /></a></p>
+<p style="text-align: center;"><a title="shop display by Aria Nadii, on Flickr" href="http://www.flickr.com/photos/wildmuse/4687467380/"><img class="center aligncenter" alt="shop display" src="http://farm5.static.flickr.com/4041/4687467380_62c1b324f3.jpg" width="500" height="467" /></a></p>

-<p><a href="http://www.flickr.com/photos/wildmuse/4686832901/" title="birdhouse by Aria Nadii, on Flickr"><img class="center" src="http://farm5.static.flickr.com/4011/4686832901_709f9644ce.jpg" width="468" height="500" alt="birdhouse" /></a></p>
+<p style="text-align: center;"><a title="birdhouse by Aria Nadii, on Flickr" href="http://www.flickr.com/photos/wildmuse/4686832901/"><img class="center aligncenter" alt="birdhouse" src="http://farm5.static.flickr.com/4011/4686832901_709f9644ce.jpg" width="468" height="500" /></a></p>

-<p>Sunset and a white rabbit ride. </p>
+<p>Sunset and a white rabbit ride.</p>

-<p><a href="http://www.flickr.com/photos/wildmuse/4687467432/" title="sunset on the commons by Aria Nadii, on Flickr"><img class="center" src="http://farm5.static.flickr.com/4060/4687467432_f3b74ac1f1.jpg" width="500" height="377" alt="sunset on the commons" /></a></p>
+<p style="text-align: center;"><a title="sunset on the commons by Aria Nadii, on Flickr" href="http://www.flickr.com/photos/wildmuse/4687467432/"><img class="center aligncenter" alt="sunset on the commons" src="http://farm5.static.flickr.com/4060/4687467432_f3b74ac1f1.jpg" width="500" height="377" /></a></p>

-<p><a href="http://www.flickr.com/photos/wildmuse/4686833145/" title="old time carousel by Aria Nadii, on Flickr"><img class="center" src="http://farm2.static.flickr.com/1267/4686833145_586d71ab18.jpg" width="500" height="377" alt="old time carousel" /></a></p>
+<p style="text-align: center;"><a title="old time carousel by Aria Nadii, on Flickr" href="http://www.flickr.com/photos/wildmuse/4686833145/"><img class="center aligncenter" alt="old time carousel" src="http://farm2.static.flickr.com/1267/4686833145_586d71ab18.jpg" width="500" height="377" /></a></p>

-<p><a href="http://www.flickr.com/photos/wildmuse/4686833073/" title="white rabbit by Aria Nadii, on Flickr"><img class="center" src="http://farm5.static.flickr.com/4049/4686833073_69676cf065.jpg" width="500" height="390" alt="white rabbit" /></a></p>
+<p style="text-align: center;"><a title="white rabbit by Aria Nadii, on Flickr" href="http://www.flickr.com/photos/wildmuse/4686833073/"><img class="center aligncenter" alt="white rabbit" src="http://farm5.static.flickr.com/4049/4686833073_69676cf065.jpg" width="500" height="390" /></a></p>

 ]]></content:encoded>